gqlcms/XWWNano/README.md

 cd TransferTree
 ```

 The TransferTree part is used to transfer the ntuple file to new tree with branches you needed, based on RDataFrame.
+See reference:<https://root.cern/doc/master/classROOT_1_1RDataFrame.html>

-See reference:<https://root.cern/doc/master/classROOT_1_1RDataFrame.html>, the example code shows how to transfer a test root file to a output file with new tree we wants.
+The example code shows how to transfer a test root file to a output file with new tree we wants.

 By running(Of course you can run the commands in TransferTree.sh with command line directly, and please remind to change the path according to different user):
 ```bash
 source ./Tool/TransferTree/TransferTree.sh